 Welcome to My Migraine Life

 Thanks for visiting and welcome to my blog!
-I hope you find comfort, support and information that helps your journey a little bit easier.
+I hope you find comfort, support, and information that helps your journey a little bit easier.
 Living with migraine is complicated!
-Way more complicated than I even knew.
-Everyday I learn more about my invisible illness.
+Way more complicated than I ever knew.
+Every day I learn more about my invisible illness.
 My hope for this blog is to show you that advocacy can be anywhere and everyone should be an advocate.
-Whether you are living with migraine or supporting some one who is, I hope you walk away from here with ways to educate, communicate, support and live a better life.
+Whether you are living with migraine or supporting someone who is, I hope you walk away from here with ways to educate, communicate, support, and live a better life.